Science makes change possible.

 We became Sila.

 After a few years as a Georgia Tech start-up, we incorporated under the name Sila Nanotechnologies.
-Sila, pronounced see-luh, means power in Russian and ethics in Buddhism.
+Sila, pronounced see-luh, means power in Ukrainian and Russian languages and ethics in Buddhism.
 We believe it suits us.

 2012